-- The student must have a cumulative undergraduate GPA at or above a 3.85
+- The applicant must have a cumulative undergraduate GPA at or above 3.85

-- The student must have scored in the top 15% on the ACT or SAT
+- The applicant must have scored in the top 15% on the ACT or SAT

 LSAT Exemption FAQ